 1. Students test water quality parameters at a local stream, pond, or other aquatic system.
 2. Students return to the aquatic ecosystem to take repeat measurements.
 3. Students compare their data with current HR-ECOS data.

-Day 2: Is Our Water Healthy?
+The Basics: Is Our Water Healthy?

 Students will decide whether their local stream or the larger Hudson River are healthy, using chemical and physical characteristics, and be able to collect data to support or negate their hypotheses.

 - Thermometers (air and water)

 - Waders or appropriate shoes

 - Dissecting trays, tweezers, nets to observe benthic material, ID cards (optional)

 - Test kits for DO, phosphates, nitrates, pH, chloride and other appropriate tests